AI

 Science but failed to pass "O Level" Maths.

-Any I didn't worry until I received
+Anyway, I didn't worry until

-a second email from Greg James whose title is my "Account
+I received a second email from Greg James whose title is my "Account

 Health Manager".
 Reading his message I think his title should